best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Cloud computing allows us to access computing power and data storage on-demand.
 This means that we can access high-specification hardware or store large amounts of data, usually only paying for what we have used.

-The most common cloud platforms are Google cloud platform (GCP), Amazon web service (AWS) and Microsoft azure.
+The most common cloud platforms are Google Cloud Platform (GCP), Amazon Web Service (AWS) and Microsoft Azure.

 ### Code